laurelthorburn/Rocketship-Challenge-2022/README.md

-  WHEN I click the like button, I am able to like/unlike the image WHEN I click the "I want more" button, four new images are rendered WHEN I click on an image, I am taken to a new tab with the url of that image/video WHEN I hover over the "Welcome" my mouse turns into a star and I am able to click a hidden button WHEN I click the hidden button, then I presented with an about Laurel page THEN I am able to learn more about Laurel and why she would be a great addition to the Shopify team
+  WHEN I click the like button, I am able to like/unlike the image WHEN I click the "I want more" button, four new images are rendered WHEN I click on an image, I am taken to a new tab with the url of that image/video WHEN I hover over the "Welcome" text, my mouse turns into a star and I am able to click a hidden button WHEN I click the hidden button, then I presented with an about Laurel page THEN I am able to learn more about Laurel and why she would be a great addition to the Shopify team